Annastacia Palaszczuk

-Palaszczuk was a political adviser and lawyer before her election to the Legislative Assembly, succeeding her father Henry Palaszczuk in the seat of Inala.
+Palaszczuk was a political adviser before her election to the Legislative Assembly, succeeding her father Henry Palaszczuk in the seat of Inala.
 She held several roles in the Bligh Government from 2009 to 2012, when Queensland Labor suffered a historic defeat.
 One of only seven remaining Labor Assembly Members, Palaszczuk was elected unopposed as the Leader of Queensland Labor, becoming Leader of the Opposition.

 Despite Labor's heavy loss in 2012, Palaszczuk led Labor to victory at the 2015 election, becoming the first woman in Australian history to become a state premier from opposition.
 Her first ministry was majority female, also a first in Australia.
 She went on to lead Labor to increased majorities at the 2017 and 2020 elections, making her the first Australian female premier to win three terms.

+On 10 December 2023, Palaszczuk announced her resignation as Premier.
+She resigned as Premier on 15 December, with then-Deputy Premier Steven Miles sworn in to succeed her on the same day.
+She left parliament at the end of the month.